-Whether you’re clipping along nicely with your goals or still trying to figure out exactly what you want to do in 2019, there’s something you must know:
+Whether you’re clipping along nicely with your goals or still trying to figure out exactly what you want to do this year, there’s something you must know:

-I’m saying setting huge goals for your company might be doing more damage than good.
-And there’s something much easier, but much more impactful that you can do to take your business to new heights this year.
+When it comes to building your own freelance business, setting huge goals for your company might be doing more damage than good.
+And there’s something much simpler and more impactful that you can do to take your business to new heights this year.

 What’s more powerful than a goal?

 I’m not the first to say it: habits are better than goals.